chezh583/wave-attenuation-coefficient/Wavewatch III/README.md

 ### Folder Structure
 - `outer_domain/` – Contains code for wave simulation in the outer domain, using the 202007 dataset as an example.
 - `inner_domain/` – Contains code for wave simulation in the inner domain, using the 202007 dataset as an example.
+- `source_term/` – A simple WW3 model setup to calculate wave source terms (including Sin, Sds, Snl), using the 202007 dataset as an example.
 - `switch` – A file specifying model options, used in the `bin/` directory of WAVEWATCH III.